ten8mystery/Flint/README.md

 We want to add adblockers, onion support, and an easy way to setup wisps without having any knowladge in technology.
 <h2>Who owns this?</h2>
 Currently, it is owned by Incog and also developed by Zinc/ten8mystery.
+<h2>Is this legal?</h2>
+I live in the US so me making this open for anyone isnt, but yall asses might be cooked if ur country be strict like that.
+Just watch out when hosting.
+The big yahu might send his isreali goons to shoot up your house or smth.
 <h2>Credits</h2>
 MercuryWorkshop - ScramJet
 MercuryWorkshop - Ultraviolet (Coming soon)